 Initially, our 2014 - 2015 equity compensation program for directors provided each director with an annual award of fully-vested restricted shares of our common stock.
 The aggregate value of the award for each non-employee director was \$40,000 and the aggregate value of the award for the Board Chair was \$66,000.
 Our directors are elected annually in June of each year.
 Accordingly, these grants of common stock to our current directors were scheduled to be issued in four equal installments on August 15, 2014, November 14, 2014, February 13, 2015 and May 15, 2015.
 In order to receive an installment of common stock, a director must be a current member of our Board of Directors on the scheduled installment payment date.
 To determine the number of shares of common stock to be awarded, the value of each quarterly award, which is \$10,000 for each director other than the Board Chair and \$16,500 for the Board Chair, was divided by the volume weighted average price ("VWAP") of the common stock on the trading day prior to the grant date of the award.
-On August 15, 2014, each incumbent non-employee director other than the Board Chair received 3,012 shares of common stock and the Board Chair received 4.970 shares of common stock.
+On August 15, 2014, each incumbent non-employee director other than the Board Chair received 4,970 shares of common stock.